 There are a few issues with the traditional approach of deleting tables that exceed the p-value cutoff for significance (0.05).
 One of the main issues is that, as they get smaller and closer to 0, it becomes difficult to compare them without having to squint at a lot of decimal places.
 In the table below, you can see the p-values in the third row of numbers.
 If you zoom in on the Strongly disagree column, the p-values could be a whole range of numbers like 0.003, or 0.000000001 – it’s simply impossible to tell.

 But wait, there’s a solution!
 The z-Statistics contain the same information as the p-value, except re-scaled to make comparison easier.
 Check the table below for a handy guide to converting p-Value to z-Statistic.
-The key value here is that difference between p-values of 0.0001 and 0.0000001 is much bigger when viewed as a z-Statistic making it much easier to understand practical differences between the two.
+The key value here is that the difference between p-values of 0.0001 and 0.0000001 is much bigger when viewed as a z-Statistic making it much easier to understand the practical differences between the two.

 Approach 3: Smart Tables